Using our expertise to extend robotics to urologic conditions once thought too complex to treat with minimally invasive techniques

 - Other benign and malignant conditions of the urinary tract

-The two major side effects of prostate cancer surgery are erectile dysfunction (affecting sexual function) and incontinence of urine.
-The amount of time it takes for each patient to return to preoperative function is different.
+The two major side effects of prostate cancer surgery are erectile dysfunction and urine incontinence.
+The amount of time it takes to return to preoperative function is different for each patient.

 Ohio State has the only team in central Ohio dedicated solely to erectile rehabilitation and helping men return to sexual activity after surgery, which allows patients to be proactive in their care.
 Additional team members help men speed their return of urinary control with further options (including surgical) for the few patients who do not naturally return to their preoperative level.

 A prostate cancer support group, offered through the cancer program at the OSUCCC - James, meets monthly to provide patients and survivors of prostate cancer with a round table discussion about treatment options, side effects, coping mechanisms, updates and support from survivors and healthcare professionals.
 A women’s group meets simultaneously to provide support for partners of men with prostate cancer.